Wyntuition/aspnetcore-workshop-kit/02-Container/README.md

 ## Build & run the container

+Take a look at the Dockerfile.
+This specifies what the container will have, and in this case, based on the latest public .NET Core image.

+Then it adds some configuration for ASP.NET.

  You can build the container from this folder using this Dockerfile, using this command:
 ```docker build -t mydemos:aspnetcorehelloworld .

 You then run the container, specifying a port binding for listening, the current app folder to mount in the container, and the container tag.